 Thoughts: The way you interpret your circumstances and the meaning you give to them.
 My check is only $200, therefore I’m going to be broke.
-There’s only chips and dip at this party so there is no way to be healthy.
+There are only chips and dip at this party so there is no way to be healthy.

 Feelings: You received your check for $200 and now you’re mad, upset, or nervous.
 You only see chips and dip and are anxious and confused.

-Behavior: You get to the party, see the chips and dip, are confused about how to stay healthy and chow down a couple handfuls and wash it down with beer (there was nothing else you could do).
+Behaviors: You get to the party, see the chips and dip, are confused about how to stay healthy and chow down a couple of handfuls and wash it down with beer (there was nothing else you could do).

 We often have little control over our circumstances.
 But we do have the ability to change our feelings and behaviors by reframing our thoughts.
 A way to do this is by coaching yourself.
 Let’s use the party example.

 You get to the party and only see chips, dip, and beer.
 You think there is no way you’ll be able to stick to your nutrition plan.
 There are no options here for you.